 How to take FULL advantage of Lemon Balm's healing powers...

 JOIN ME in an exploration of the healing herb, Lemon Balm (Xiang Feng Cao).
 Explore the benefits and applications of Lemon Balm, from Eastern and Western perspectives, and so much more!

 Western Name: Lemon Balm

 Also Known As: Melissa, Sweet Balm, Sweet Mary, Sweet Melissa, Honey Plant, Dropsy Plant, Balm, Toronjil, Cure-All, Balm Mint, Toronjil

-Key Actions: Sedating, Calming, Carminative, Antispasmodic, Anti-inflammatory, Diaphoretic, Antioxidant, Detoxes, Digestive, Antibacterial, Antiviral, Antiseptic, Analgesic
+Key Actions: Sedating, Calming, Carminative, Antispasmodic, Anti-inflammatory, Diaphoretic, Antioxidant, Detoxing, Digestive, Antibacterial, Antiviral, Antiseptic, Analgesic

-Medicinal Uses: Digestive disorders, bloating, intestinal gas, vomiting, menstrual cramps, headache, hysteria, melancholia, insomnia, ADHD (attention deficit-hyperactivity disorder), cold sores, cold, flus, palpitations due to anxiety, high blood pressure, supports the thyroid, Grave’s disease, chronic fatigue, Alzheimer’s, menstrual cramps, restlessness, irritable bowel syndrome, bruises, arthritis, fibromyalgia, insomnia, anxiety, stress, diabetes.
+Medicinal Uses: Digestive disorders, bloating, intestinal gas, vomiting, menstrual cramps, headache, hysteria, melancholia, insomnia, ADHD (attention-deficit/hyperactivity disorder), cold sores, colds, flu, palpitations due to anxiety, high blood pressure, Grave’s disease, chronic fatigue, Alzheimer’s, menstrual cramps, shingles, herpes, restlessness, irritable bowel syndrome, bruises, arthritis, fibromyalgia, insomnia, anxiety, stress, diabetes, thyroid support.